marrbjorn/documentation/F-Secure Cyber Security Base MOOC.fi -First Project/README.md

   other.

  So, maybe this CMS Framework build is also still not updated.
-   "brief-search" for this vulnerability gives the result that backdoor-credentials are (CMS:CMSpassword).
+   'brief-search' about this vulnerability gives the result that backdoor-credentials are (CMS:CMSpassword).
 </pre>

 We have some information already and the ability to try to do something.

 "src"-page is covered by login-form (and looks like there is STRING-check under the parameter query by GET-method);

-Available some of steps: "registered"-account will try to open this URL; anyone else; admin-account or some of tricks.
+Available some steps: 'registered'-account will try to open this URL; anyone else; admin-account or some of tricks.

-So, we are able to check: what if CMS Framework is not updated and to try to use "backdoor"-credentials from outdated build.
+So, we are able to check: what if CMS Framework is not updated and to try to use 'backdoor'-credentials from outdated build.

 Open the URL with "src"-files from "/hidden"-page and get login-form.